Home

 ...to bring about more effective communication.

-The website draws upon the experiences of mediation, a process and practice designed to promote creativity by, and effective communication between people who are in dispute, in order to assist them in finding a resolution, created by them, to that dispute.
+The website draws upon the experiences of mediation, a process and practice designed to promote creativity by, and effective communication and conflict resolution between people who are in dispute, in order to assist them in improving their situation.

 When resolution is created by the people involved it is far more sustainable and far more satisfying than an imposed solution from an outside body or even a solution created by an intervening ‘specialist’.